• Skip to main content

 There are creepy corners, flickering signs, moody soundscapes, and tons of fun photo ops, including a "Monster Meet & Greet" area where we spotted some of the Universal classic creatures hanging around (Frankenstein, the Invisible Man, and Egor!)
 But of course, we were also here for the food and drinks.

-Here’s what you can find in Dark Universe so far (I’ll link to menus as they become available):
+Here's what you can find in Dark Universe so far (I'll be linking to menus to the names of the locations and marking which spots require reservations and offer dietary-friendly options as that info becomes available):

 Bars:

-- The Burning Blade Tavern: Tucked near the back of Darkmoor Village, this eerie tavern serves up alcoholic beverages and spooky twists on classic bar bites.
+• The Burning Blade Tavern (Quick Service, Allergy Notes Available) : Tucked near the back of Darkmoor Village, this eerie tavern serves up alcoholic beverages and spooky twists on classic bar bites.
 Expect glowing cocktails, brooding lighting, and a vibe straight out of a haunted inn.
-(Our review below!)
+(Find our review below!)

 Snack & Treats:

-- De Lacey’s Cottage: A charmingly creepy snack stand near Frankenstein’s Castle.
-Here you’ll find Frankenstein-shaped pretzels, sweet cinnamon bites, and other monster-friendly treats.
+• De Lacey's Cottage (Quick Service, Alcohol Available): A charmingly creepy snack stand near Frankenstein's Castle.
+Here you'll find Frankenstein-shaped pretzels, sweet cinnamon bites (these looked amazing!), and other monster-friendly treats.
 A great place to grab something quick while exploring the land.

-- Das Stakehaus: Get it?
-“Stake” house.
-This vampire-themed dining hall sits near the front of Darkmoor Village and offers table service in a setting covered with gothic details, vampire portraits, and ancient artifacts.
-On the menu: burgers, kebabs, and other spooky themed fare.
+• Das Stakehaus (Quick Service, Alcohol Available, Allergy Info Available): Get it?
+"Stake" house.
+This vampire-themed dining hall sits near the front of Darkmoor Village and offers table service in a spooky old inn setting covered with gothic details, vampire portraits, and ancient artifacts.
+On the menu: burgers, kebabs, and other spooky 'stake' themed fare.
+'Just don't venture down to the catacombs below, or you might find yourself on the vampires' menu.'

 The Burning Blade Tavern Review:

 When deciding what to try first in Darkmoor Village, I was instantly drawn to The Burning Blade Tavern with it's monster lore-themed drinks and a garlic stake pretzel?
-Yes, please.
+Yessss, please.
 Plus, the theming!

-Labeled as a hangout for Darkmoor Village’s monster hunters, this cozy little hideaway sits beneath a rickety windmill and is accessed through two heavy wooden doors set in a stone wall.
-It’s named The Burning Blade because every so often, the windmill’s blades ignite with eerie fire (although, unfortunately, this effect wasn’t working the day we visited.)
+Labeled as a hangout for Darkmoor Village's monster hunters, this cozy little hideaway sits beneath a rickety windmill and is accessed through two heavy wooden doors set in a stone wall.
+It's named The Burning Blade because every so often, the windmill's blades ignite with fire (although, unfortunately, this effect was not working during our visit).

 The interior of the bar is fairly small, with a few wooden tables in each front corner and a large communal standing table in the center.
 The vibe?
 Very "monster hunter tavern".
 Dim candle-like lighting, stone walls, and monster heads and weapons mounted as trophies.
 It felt like stepping into a haunted medieval pub.